-Buying travel insurance for trips to Ireland is one of these things ... a waste of money, until you need it.
-And most of the time you won't need it, so next time you travel you go "Should I really spend money on that, again?"
-Let us have a look whether you need extra insurance if you are planning an Irish vacation.
+Buying travel insurance for trips to Ireland is one of these things... a waste of money, until you need it.
+And most of the time you won't need it, so the next time you travel and wonder if you should really spend money on that, again, have a look at whether you need extra insurance for planning an Irish vacation.

 The Bare Necessities are Covered